open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 // 0102030405060708090a0b0c0d0e0f10
 ```

 `EnvironmentGetter` snapshots `process.env` when it is constructed.
+Later
+changes to `process.env` are not reflected in that getter.

 ## Key Normalization